Chimpanzee: Characteristics

-Chimpanzee bodies are covered by coarse hair, except for the face, fingers, toes, palms of the hands, and soles of the feet.
+Chimpanzee bodies are covered by coarse hair, except for the face, ears, fingers, toes, palms of the hands, and soles of the feet.
 Chimpanzees lose more hair as they age and develop bald spots.
-The hair of a chimpanzee is typically black but can be brown or ginger.
-As they get older, white or grey patches may appear, particularly on the chin and lower region.
-Chimpanzee skin that is covered with body hair is white, while exposed areas vary: white which ages into a dark muddy colour in eastern chimpanzees, freckled on white which ages to a heavily mottled muddy colour in central chimpanzees, and black with a butterfly-shaped white mask that darkens with age in western chimpanzees.
-Facial pigmentation increases with age and exposure to ultraviolet light.
-Females develop swelling pink skin when in oestrus.
-Like bonobos, male chimpanzees have a long filiform penis with a small baculum, but without a glans.
+While normally black, chimpanzee hair can also be shades of brown or ginger.
+As they get older, white or grey patches may appear.
+The skin underneath the hair is white, while exposed areas may be white or white with some black pigment depending on the subspecies.
+The skin can become darker with age and female skin gets pinker when sexually receptive.
+Like bonobos, male chimpanzees have a long slender penis with a small bone, but no glans.
+Males also have large testicles for sperm competition in their promiscuous mating system.